Our Services

 Several factors can weaken the lower esophageal sphincter or increase acid exposure:

-If you're experiencing frequent chest burning and want to understand if your symptoms align with Gastro Esophageal Reflux Disease (GERD), a free AI-powered symptom checker can provide personalized insights in just a few minutes to help guide your next steps.
+If you're experiencing frequent chest burning and aren't sure what's causing it, you can check your symptoms with a free AI-powered assessment tool to get personalized insights in just a few minutes and better understand your next steps.

 Occasional heartburn is common.
 Chronic inflammation of the esophagus is not.